 Some of the best foot drop exercises include:

 - Passive ankle dorsiflexion.
 Sit in a comfortable position and cross one leg over your other.
-Then, use your hand to move your foot up towards your knee and back down.
+Then, use your hand to move your toes up towards your shin and back down.
 Repeat ten times, then switch to your other foot.
 This exercise is great for patients who have weak or paralyzed ankle muscles.

 - Assisted toe raises.
 If you can only move one foot, this exercise can help you strengthen your other ankle.
 First, place your strong foot underneath your affected one.
 Then, use your good foot to lift up your weak foot.
 Make sure you keep your heel on the ground at all times.
 Finally, lower the foot back down.
 Repeat ten times.

 - Ankle eversion.
 Place your affected foot on the ground.
-Next, lift the outer edge of your foot up, so that your foot is bending inwards.
+Next, lift the outer edge of your foot up, so that the inner portion of your foot is bending inwards.
 Focus on initiating the movement from your ankle only, do not move your leg.
 Repeat ten times.

 For more examples of foot drop exercises, check out this video: